JustinGOSSES/MannvilleGroup_Strat_Hackathon/README.md

 @dalide used the Alberta Geological Society's <a href="http://www1.aer.ca/GISConversionTools/conversion_tools.html">UWI conversion tool</a> to find <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/well_lat_lng.csv">lat/longs for each of the well UWIs</a>.
 These were then used to find each well's nearest neighbors as demonstrated in <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/notebooks_2018/mapmaking/Map_Exploration_v2-KDtree.ipynb">this</a> notebook.

+## Folder Re-Organization
+On February 11th, 2018, @JustinGosses reorganized the folder to get a lot of the notebooks out of the top-level and into sub-folders as things were getting too crowded.
+This might cause the directory urls to some files to be incorrect.
+This will be the case for any notebook from the Hackathon or 2017.
+Fixing this problem will just require adding a ../ or ../../ to the front of the directory in most cases.

 ## Key Jupyter Notebooks for Hackathon project

 Final Data Prep & Machine Learning for the prediction finished by end of hackathon